Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Speed-accuracy trade-off for optimal patterning

 and these linear equations can be solved to find $\tau_\alpha$, and $\epsilon_\alpha$.
 Since the rate matrix depends on the parameters $p = \{ f^{\pm},k^-,g\}$, and $\tau_\alpha$, $\epsilon_\alpha$ depend on the rate matrix, we have that $\tau_\alpha = \tau_\alpha(p)$, $\epsilon_\alpha = \epsilon_\alpha(p)$.
 Supposing that we initialize the system in state $\alpha^*$, we can now pose the minimization problem as

 where, after minimization, we will find both the optimal $\tau$ along with a set of parameters $p$ that generate it.
 As the cells have a discrete internal state, there are only finitely many parameters that we are optimizing over, specifically $4(N-1)$ for the $f^\pm$, 1 for $k^-$ and $N+1$ for $g$.
-The optimization problem is equivalent to a quadratic problem with quadratic constraints (SM), a generically hard problem~\cite{Luo2010}.
-In our numerical parameter scans however, we consistently find solutions converge to a small number of local minima from different initializations, whether solving as interior point optimization or through gradient descent (SM).
+The optimization problem is equivalent to a quadratic problem with quadratic constraints (SM Sec.
+II), a generically hard problem~\cite{Luo2010}.
+In our numerical parameter scans however, we consistently find solutions converge to a small number of local minima from different initializations, whether solving as interior point optimization or through gradient descent (SM Sec.
+II).

 Minimizing across many values of $\epsilon_{tol}$, with $N=6$ internal states and $\alpha^* = ((1,0),(1,0),(1,0))$, identifies the optimal trade-off curve between error and average time to reach the terminal state, Fig.~\ref{fig:tradeoff}D. Without penalizing error, by setting $\epsilon_{tol} = 1$, all cells immediately head towards the closest absorbing state, $u=0$, and consequently never reach a target pattern.
 In the other limit of extreme precision, $\epsilon_{tol}\to 0$, it takes increasingly long to reach a terminal state.
-For intermediate values, the optimal strategy is able to consistently reach a terminal state in a relatively short time compared to the fastest timescale of the system, Fig.~\ref{fig:tradeoff}D. Above the Pareto front, any parameter combination is accessible, Fig.~\ref{fig:tradeoff}D.
+For intermediate values, the optimal strategy is able to consistently reach a terminal state in a relatively short time compared to the fastest timescale of the system, Fig.~\ref{fig:tradeoff}D. Above the Pareto front, any parameter combination is accessible, Fig.~\ref{fig:tradeoff}D. While our focus in the main text is on the tractable three-cell case, it is possible to explore the speed–accuracy trade-off in larger systems by using a sampling based gradient descent scheme (SM Sec.
+II).
+To illustrate this, we extended the model to seven cells, modeling an asymmetric two-dimensional epithelial region with non-trivial neighborhood structure, and obtained a Pareto front comparable to the three-cell case (SM Fig. S2).